neuralmaticv/itas-project_django-cms/README.en.md

 The project will be available at http://localhost:8000/

-To quit the local web server press CTRL-BREAK.
+To quit the local web server press `CTRL-BREAK`.

 If you want to stop using the virtual environment and go back to your global Python, run the following command:
 ```bash